PWR063: Avoid using legacy Fortran constructs

 This construct provides a straightforward and safer iteration control mechanism, clearly stating its "jumps" and stop conditions.

-The following program demonstrates three global variables (i.e., A
+The following program demonstrates three global variables (i.e., A, B, C)

 that are shared between the main program and a subroutine using the common